Unity-Technologies/com.unity.multiplayer.docs/docs/installation/migrate-from-matchmaker-to-lobby.md

 ```

-Unlike UNet APIs which return coroutines, the `Lobbies.Instance.CreateLobbyAsync()` returns a `Task&lt;Lobby>` object that can be awaited.
+Unlike UNet APIs which return coroutines, the `Lobbies.Instance.CreateLobbyAsync()` returns a `Task<Lobby>` object that can be awaited.
 If the call was successful, the resulting lobby object contains information about the created lobby.

 Refer to the [Create a lobby](https://docs.unity.com/ugs/manual/lobby/manual/create-a-lobby) documentation for more information.

 ### Connection data
 In UNet, you can share connection information by embedding each client's WAN or LAN IP in the match.
-This is also possible in the Lobby service through either the per-player <code>[ConnectionInfo](https://docs.unity3d.com/Packages/com.unity.services.lobby@1.2/api/Unity.Services.Lobbies.Models.Player.html#Unity_Services_Lobbies_Models_Player_ConnectionInfo)</code>** **field or using custom properties at the player or lobby level.
+This is also possible in the Lobby service through either the per-player [`ConnectionInfo`](https://docs.unity3d.com/Packages/com.unity.services.lobby@1.2/api/Unity.Services.Lobbies.Models.Player.html#Unity_Services_Lobbies_Models_Player_ConnectionInfo) field or using custom properties at the player or lobby level.
 However, sharing IPs and directly connecting players to each other is highly discouraged in modern practice due to privacy issues, hacking and DDoS concerns.

 Instead, Unity suggests using the [Relay](https://docs.unity.com/relay/introduction.html) service, which replaces the old UNet Relay service.
 Use the Relay service to connect players together without exposing IPs and without a direct connection to each other.
 Relay also supports [special integrations with the Lobby service](https://docs.unity.com/ugs/manual/relay/manual/integration).